-getServiceState

-Determines whether a given NameNode is in an Active or Standby state.
+• getServiceState: Determine whether the given NameNode is Active or Standby.

-This subcommand connects to the referenced NameNode, determines its current state, and prints either "standby" or "active" to STDOUT.
+This subcommand connects to the provided NameNode, determines its current state, and prints either "standby" or "active" to STDOUT appropriately.
 This subcommand might be used by cron jobs or monitoring scripts.